July 7, 2021 | Insights

 Resource and Staffing Allocation

 Then there’s the issue of finding that help.
-With staffing shortages likely to impact the industry for the near term, expanding and shrinking the team to match sometimes unpredictable volumes puts additional pressure on management and existing staff.
-Overtime charges add up, and eventually those long hours lead to burn-out.
+With staffing shortages likely to impact the industry in the near term, expanding and shrinking the team to match sometimes unpredictable volumes puts additional pressure on management and existing staff.
+Overtime charges add up, and eventually, those long hours lead to burn-out.

 Your management may be overly reliant on hiring and retaining in-house talent.
 Your best people need help and don’t always have adequate time to interview and train that help, let alone find qualified drivers.
 Constantly scaling up and scaling down costs more than money.
 It costs your most talented and valuable staff time and energy that they simply don’t have.

 Working with a well-resourced partner with a network of drivers and remote recruitment support takes the burden from your full-time staff to focus on the day-to-day management of the yard.

 Is it the supply chain…or is it you?
 The more you know in real time, and the more immediate visibility you have into your logistics, the sooner you’re aware of issues that could be coming down the pipe.

 Your managers need to know, for example, where their own supplies are coming from.
 Prioritization strategies and transparency into the business operations of your suppliers could help warn of shortages before they happen.
 How long does it currently take you to determine how many vehicles are on the premises?
 If there are any irregularities (damaged product, missing seals), what real time data do you have currently that reports those irregularities, supplier information, etc.?